RealismusModding/FS17_Geo_mods/README.md

 Note that only one GEO mod can be active in a savegame.

 ### Wales

 Weather is created by reallogger.
 The same weather can be found in the Churn Valley map by ccs101

+### U.S. Midwest

+This GEO mod simulates weather and growth in the U.S. Midwest.
+The weather is based on historical data from Princeton Missouri

+### Central France

+This GEO mod simulates weather and growth in Central France.
+The weather is based on historical data from Orleans, France

+### Northern Sweden

+This is an example GEO mod, for creating a weather and growth experience similar to any place on earth.
+(As long as this place is above the equator)

+### Estancie Lapacho

+*NOTE*: This map is is on the southern hemisphere.
+The GrowthTransitions are season based, and thus:
+- GT1-3, Spring is Sept-Nov
+- GT4-6, Summer is Dec-Feb
+- GT7-9, Autumn is March-May
+- GT10-12, Winter is June-Aug

+### Snowy Lands

+Do you want just snow, a lot of snow?

+Play like you are on holiday in a snowy winterland!
+Snow almost everyday, no growth at all.